 Merit ratings are based on a 5-point scale in each of three areas: teaching, research and service.
 The Ratings include: 5) Outstanding, 4) Exceeding Expectations, 3) Meeting Expectations, 2) Below Expectations, and 1) Fail to Meet Expectations.
 The Merit Review Committee reviews merit dossiers and makes recommendations about faculty ratings to the Dean.
 These ratings impact salary raises that vary from year to year, depending on allocations from the State legislature to institutions of higher education.
-For additional information, please see the Merit Review Process document or contact Dr. Dorothy Garrison-Wade at dorothy.garrison-wade@ucdenver.edu.
+For additional information, please see the Merit Review Process document or contact Dorothy Garrison-Wade, Associate Dean for Faculty Affairs.